2004-okari/MY-PORTFOLIO/README.md

 ### Key Features <a name="key-features"></a>

-  1.prints out a portfolio webpage
+  1. prints out a portfolio webpage
-  2.It is made to cater for mobile devices and desktops 3.Introductory page
+  2. It is made to cater for mobile devices and desktops
+  3. Introductory page
-  4.Links to social profiles
+  4. Links to social profiles
-  5.Menu bar that open up to give various options 6.Preview of project page
+  5. Menu bar that open up to give various options
+  6. Preview of the project page
-  7.About section with personal skills
+  7. About section with personal skills
-  8.contact section
+  8. contact section
-  9.Responsive design
+  9. Responsive design
+  10. Popup menu

 ## 💻 Getting Started <a name="getting-started"></a>